harbur/docker-workshop/doc/02-docker-compose/readme.md

 CMD ["node", "main.js"]
 ```

-We use the base image of `mhart/alpine-node`.
-Although it's not the official nodejs image, we preferred to use it because it's based in Alpine, a light linux distribution.
+We use the base image of `node:7.7.0-alpine`.
+It is the official image in Alpine, a minimal OS.

 The `Dockerfile` then creates the directory where our code will be stored, `/code`, and it copies the `package.json` so it can install the node dependencies.